-Within Inland Fisheries Ireland, female colleagues represent 22% of the overall population of the organisation.
-The table above indicates that female colleagues have a larger representation in the 'Upper' and 'Upper Middle' quartiles.
+Within Inland Fisheries Ireland, female colleagues represent 21% of the overall population of the organisation.
+The table above indicates that female colleagues have a larger representation in the 'Upper' and 'Upper Middle' quartiles, than in IFI overall.
 Inland Fisheries Ireland notes that female colleagues are primarily employed in administrative support roles, which in the main, are paid at a higher hourly rate of pay than field operations roles.